Shockwave Therapy For Peyronie’s Disease: Is It the Remedy?

 Shockwave therapy usually takes between 25-30 minutes and doesn’t require any anesthesia or numbing cream.
 At the most, you might feel a mild tingling or buzzing sensation throughout the entire treatment.

 To help you reach the best results, we might recommend a series of 12 treatments spread out over six weeks.
+Learn more about how long shockwave therapy for ED lasts.

 For more information on shockwave therapy and Peyronie’s disease, contact us by calling one of our convenient locations in the Sawtelle neighborhood of Los Angeles, Encinitas, San Diego, or Tustin, California, or by booking online today.